And God shall wipe away all tears from their eyes;

 The Management and Staff of Knox-High Mortuary, Inc. are privileged to provide distinctive services, with the essence of excellence to the Daniels and Taylor Family.
 We ask that you join us in remembering the family in thought and prayer.

-To send flowers to Diamond's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Diamond Mon'Ae Daniels, please visit our floral store.